 5. Twitter: Spot the Influencers

 Instead of only treating your biggest fans well, it would be wiser to get fans who have a large following themselves.
-Here, your strategy should be to find out the trending issues, the influencers on those topics, and the kind of contents the people in discussion are engaging in.
+Here, your strategy should be to find out the trending issues, the influencers on those topics, and the kind of content the people in the discussion are engaging in.
 Once you have figured that out, you can very swiftly get involved in the conversation.
 However, remember to get involved with relevant topics.
-For example, if in Twitter, you get Scarlet Johanson to retweet your tech post, you might find yourself unheard, or in the wrong conversation, given that an insignificant portion of tech savvy people will be following the celebrities.
+For example, if on Twitter, you get Scarlet Johanson to retweet your tech post, you might find yourself unheard, or in the wrong conversation, given that an insignificant portion of tech-savvy people will be following the celebrities.

 6. Create and Share Infographics

 Today, with the internet and its far-fetched reach to people all over the world, information is in the air.
 In fact, the overflow of information has made it difficult for people to make sense of these data being generated every fleeting second that we spend online.
 In this free flow of information system, leveraging these data to your business’s benefit is exactly what you need to do to achieve groundbreaking success!
 Over the last few years, infographics have become extremely popular.
 Due to the overflow of information surrounding us, people have less patience to go through detailed writings.
 Infographics are fast, efficient, and relatively easier to absorb.
 They are also an attractive means of communicating crucial points with viewers in a matter of seconds.
 Professionally designed infographics can spike huge traffic to your sites.
 Invest some time researching intriguing topics relevant to your industries, such as “how much money does an average Bangladeshi spend on food” or “what percentage of an average Bangladeshi’s income is spent on coffee/tea and such beverages compared to the rest of the world.”
 Good infographics can easily go viral and sometimes other blogs or news sites might link back to infographics created by you which can drive back thousands of visitors to your page!